ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_dynamic_point_following.md

 #### 1. Setup Rviz clicked point

 We are going to use RViz instead of a full application so you can test at home without finding a detector to get started.
-We will use the “clicked point” button on the toolbar to substitute object detections to provide goal updates to Nav2.
+We will use the "clicked point" button on the toolbar to substitute object detections to provide goal updates to Nav2.
 This button allows you to publish coordinates in the topic `/clicked_point`.
 This point needs to be sent to the behavior tree, using the program `clicked_point_to_pose`, from [this repo](https://github.com/fmrico/nav2_test_utils).
 Clone this repo in your workspace, build, and type in a terminal.